phanthaithuc/deep-cnn/README.md

 3. Go to **Execution** tab, **Create Execution**, Valohai will read the _valohai.yaml_  and give you many options for **Parameters**

 4. Choose your preference paramters and start training.
-To train with another dataset, see **Training Dataset** below.

 5. To change **Docker image** or change running step, edit the _valohai.yaml_ file or choose another Docker image in **Image and Command** section on Valohai web interface.